hhu-stups/prob2_ui/doc/prob2ui_release_history.md

 * Fixed various keyboard problems with some OSes and keyboard layouts (Shift on Windows, undo/redo with non-US layouts, zoom shortcuts, consoles)
 * Fixed some toolbar icons becoming invisible for small window/view sizes
 * Fixed errors with the config file when switching between different versions of ProB 2 UI

-**Note:** This is the last release to support Java 8 and 11.
-The next release will require Java 17 or newer.
-This only affects users of the multi-platform jar - consider using the platform-specific binaries, which have an appropriate JRE version bundled.

 ### Downloads for version 1.2.0